CosAnca/nucleum/README.md

 </svg>
 ```

+Make sure:

-Make sure you draw your SVGs on a square (500 x 500) canvas, center your artwork, and expanding/combining any shapes of the same color.
-This last step is important.
+1. you draw your SVGs on a square (24 x 24) canvas
+2. you center your artwork
+3. you expand/combine any shapes of the same color

+The last step is very important to ensure the correct style (fill) gets applied to the path you actually target.

 We also include [postcss-svg](https://github.com/jonathantneal/postcss-svg) which automatically encodes SVGs referenced through `url("../path/to/file.svg")` in our CSS files.